Sören Sieg: Childhood, school and youth years, political studies

 Born in Elmshorn, Sieg is a son of the teacher, writer and satirist Wolfgang Sieg (1936–2015) and also comes from a family of musicians.
 His mother Elisabeth Sieg, who later worked as a psychological psychotherapist, taught recorder at the Staatliche Jugendmusikschule Hamburg; his grandfather Heinrich Paff conducted a chamber orchestra.
 He grew up together with his older siblings Katrin (now a theatre scholar at Georgetown University, Washington, D.C.) and Sönke (now musical director on a cruise ship of the Hamburg shipping company TUI Cruises) in Elmshorn.
 Sieg learned languages at an early age, started school at the age of five, skipped a grade as a highly gifted child and graduated from Elmshorn High School as a 17-year-old in 1984 in the Elsa Brändström school where he passed his Abitur.

 He came to music at an early age, learned to play sheet music at pre-school age and later several musical instruments, such as the recorder, violin, guitar, saxophone, trumpet and drums.
 Sieg also began writing at an early age, wrote his "first novel" about a family's trip to the moon at the age of six, and later wrote for the Rote Elsa, the student newspaper of the Elsa Brändström School after his Abitur- from 1984 to 1986 for the Die tageszeitung.
 In 1983 he won second prize in the Hamburg Steinway Music Competition.
 In 1985, Sieg met the Dutch composer and pianist Ronald Poelman at the Werkstatt für Jazz, Rock und Neue Musik (Workshop for Jazz, Rock and New Music) in Hamburg, who encouraged him to compose and with whom he played as a duo (Poelman: piano, Sieg: saxophone) and gave concerts for two years.
 Sieg wrote numerous pieces for this instrumentation.
 In 1986, together with some like-minded people, he founded the Desertöre, who together performed the Conscription Totalverweigerung, thus also the Wehrersatzdienst.
-From 1986 to 1991, he first studied politics, sociology, history and philosophy at the universities in Hamburg and Bielefeld.
+From 1986 to 1991, he first studied politics, sociology, history and philosophy at the University of Hamburg and at Bielefeld University.
 He financed his studies as a piano accompanist and toured throughout Germany with Monty Arnold, Annette Mayer, Lilli Walzer, Joe Luga and many others.